emilio-martinez/emc-webcomponents/NOTES.md

-# Web Component Guidelines
+# Web Components: What to keep in mind

-This is a series of web component guidelines I've collected through various sources and through experimentation.
-It's not meant to be exhaustive but rather it's a compiled set of practices I've found to be particularly useful to keep in mind.
+This document is simply an aggregated set of web component guidelines and best practices that I've collected by reading docs, articles, browsing source code, and so on.
+It's not meant to be exhaustive but just a handy summary of practices I've found to be particularly useful when building vanilla web components.

+If using a framework like Polymer these might be interesting but not super helpful because a lot of these will likely be handled for you.

 ## Properties and attributes